charlie0129/blog/content/post/docker-overlayfs2-on-zfs/index.md

 sudo zfs create -sV 64G rpool/ROOT/ubuntu_uzcb39/var/lib/docker
 # rpool/ROOT/ubuntu_uzcb39/var/lib/docker is where the dataset is.
 Note that this will not be mounted to /var/lib/docker, which is different from the one above.
 # -V creates a zvol
-# -s makes it sparse, i.e, dynamically expands instead of taking all defined spaces
+# -s makes it sparse, i.e, dynamically expands instead of taking all defined space
 ```

 **Format the zvol**.
 ZFS Volumes are identified as devices in the `/dev/zvol/{dsk,rdsk}/pool` directory.
 Since we created a block device, let's format it to `ext4`.